 Charles Octavius Boothe (1845–1924) was a Baptist pastor and educator.
 He was the founding minister of Dexter Avenue—King Memorial Baptist Church in Montgomery, Alabama and one of the founding fathers of Selma University.

-Walter R. Strickland II is instructor of theology at Southeastern Baptist Theological Seminary and special advisor to the president for diversity.
-He is a doctoral candidate in theology from the University of Aberdeen (Scotland).
+Walter R. Strickland II (PhD, University of Aberdeen) is assistant professor of theology and associate vice president for diversity at Southeastern Baptist Theological Seminary.
 He co-wrote Every Waking Hour with Benjamin Quinn.